 It doesn’t matter if it only happens when you sneeze or if smalls amounts of urine tend to leak when you suffer from incontinence, it’s embarrassing.
 Don’t let urinary incontinence keep you at home, seek professional help at Stirling Skin Care Clinic, located in Casper, Wyoming.
-Here, Renee Stirling, MD and Cory Stirling, MD offer multiple non-invasive, non-surgical treatments for incontinence.
+Stirling Skin Care Clinic offers multiple non-invasive, non-surgical treatments for incontinence.
 To see what procedure would be best for you, call today to schedule your initial consultation.

 Multiple issues can lead to incontinence.
 In cases of stress incontinence, weakened pelvic floor muscles cause urine to leak, particularly when you laugh, sneeze, or cough.
 It can also occur during exercise or weight lifting.
 Stress incontinence often occurs after pregnancy and childbirth due to the stretching of these muscles.